HUMBLEF0OL/javascript-verse/README.md

 ## One of the important feature

 Allow all code cells to have access to all the code written above in the prior code cells

+## Package the project into a npm module and publish it so that other user can use it